Support Page Content

 Defensive Driver Training

-Defensive Driver Training is a course that is required if driving more than once a month or twelve times a year or driving a University-Owned vehicle.
+Defensive Driver Training is a course that is required if driving yourself or others in a personal vehicle or driving a University-Owned vehicle.
 The driver must repeat this training every four years.

 Golf Cart Safety Training